mahkassem/nest-starter-with-auth/README.md

 # Nestjs Starter Package

-Nestjs starter package that include some fundamental common use modules and configurations, you can use it as a template to save some time:
+Nestjs starter package that include some fundamental and commonly used modules and configurations, you can use it as a template to save some time:

 Repo: https://github.com/mahkassem/nest-starter-with-auth